You know that heavy feeling you get when your period is coming. You feel like a cross between a sloth and a beached whale.

-You know that heavy feeling you get when your period is coming.
-You probably feel like a cross between a sloth and a beached whale.
-And so you shuffle to your closet to find a loose-fitting shirt and then throw on those high-waisted yoga pants, tucking that protruding tummy into those beauties like a sausage being stuffed in casing.
+You shuffle to your closet to find a loose-fitting shirt and those high-waisted yoga pants.
+You tuck that protruding tummy into your pants like a sausage stuffed in casing.
 “Ugh,” you say back to your reflection as you sheepishly model it in the mirror.

 1. Avoid salt (yeah right).
 Okay, minimize salt as best you can.

-Salt is made up of sodium and chloride, which are electrolytes that play a role in managing your body’s fluid balance.
-When you consume too much salt, your body retains fluid to dilute the excess sodium.
 The result is bloating, particularly around the midsection.
 To restore balance, drink more water, and ease back on those potato chips.
-I know it seems counter intuitive to add more fluids in when you feel fluid-filled, but you need that H2O to restore harmony in your body.
+I know it seems counter intuitive to add more fluids in when you feel fluid-filled.
+You need that H2O to restore harmony in your body.

 2. Up the potassium.